YR72dpi/SecuredWhisker/README.md

 - Front
     - Use web socket
     - Make an NextJs front which gonna be export
-    - encrypt the private (who is in the local storage) with AES
+    - Encrypt the private (who is in the local storage) with AES

 ## License